DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseSparkline/1 Configuration/size/size.md

     </tr>
     <tr>
         <td>Assign values to the <b>size</b> object's <b>height</b> and <b>width</b> properties or specify a container for the component.</td>
         <td>Specify a container for the component.
-The component occupies the container area.</td>
+The component occupies the container area on initialization.
+If a container's size changes, the component size do not change.
+If you want to update the size, call the <a href="https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSparkline/Methods/#render">render</a> method.</td>
     </tr>
 </table>